Happy-Gastro/file-hash-vault/README.md

 <code>get(filename)</code></strong>: Returns the content from the filename

 However, people are writing the same data over & over, but using different file names.
-Our product managers have come up with a method for saving a lot of space.
 So instead of storing the content as a file using the given filename, store the content using the hash of that content.

 Let’s assume md5 is a "perfect" hashing function md5("content") -> "abcdef123456"